stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 {-# NOINLINE myFunction #-}
 ```

-It's rather rare to see this in source code though.
-Often times, you will
-want to **prevent inlining until some other optimization happens**.
-This is
+Often times, you will also want to **prevent inlining until some other
-also done with `NOINLINE`, but to control order in which optimizations are
+optimization happens**.
+This is also done with `NOINLINE`, but to control
-applied, we will need to master more black magic than we know now, so let's
+order in which optimizations are applied, we will need to master more black
-move on to specializing.
+magic than we know now, so let's move on to specializing.

 ### Specializing